minprog/pyprog/opdrachten/week5/indexer/index.md

         ...
     }

-This means that the **type** of your index can be declared like this:
+This means that the type of your index can be declared as follows.
+We define a **type alias** called `Index` that we can use everywhere in the program.

     Index = dict[str, list[int]]

+For example, to make a new index variable, initialize as such:

+    word_index: Index = {}

-## Code structure
+## 1. Code structure

-Now add the following code to a file called `indexer.py`.
-Then the first thing to do is to add type hints to all of the functions.
-Read the descriptions well to find what types would work best, and also use the `Index` type alias that we provided above.
+Add the following code to a file called `indexer.py`.

+    """
-    # indexer.py: Find every occurence of a word in a text.
+    indexer.py: Find every occurence of a word in a text.
-    # Usage: python indexer.py <text-file>
+    Usage: python indexer.py <text-file>
-    # Displays all line numbers where the word occurs.
+    Displays all line numbers where the word occurs.
+    """

     import sys, string

+    Index = dict[str, list[int]]

     def read_stopwords():
         """
         Read all the stopwords from the file "stopwords.txt".
-Returns the collection of stopwords in a list; each stopword should be stripped of whitespace.
+Returns the collection of stopwords as a set; each stopword should be stripped of whitespace.
         """
+        stopwords = set()
+        with open('stopwords.txt') as file:
+            while word := file.readline():
+                ...
+        return stopwords

     def convert_word(word):
         """